- About Rotary

-Fill Your Plate for Polio is a new fundraising activity to bring people together and support Rotary’s Purple4Polio campaign to end polio now and forever.
+Fill Your Plate for Polio is a new fundraising activity to support Rotary’s Purple4Polio campaign to end polio now and forever.

 The idea is simple.
 Bringing people together from across your community for food and drink gathering to collect vital funds to support vulnerable children around the world.

 It could be a fish and chips supper, tea and purple cupcakes or pie and a pint – the possibilities are endless.
 It can be any meal, hosted anywhere you can think of!

 The suggested date for Fill Your Plate for Polio events is Rotary Day on Saturday 23rd February 2019 – the day Rotary celebrates our 114th anniversary!

 If you can’t host an event on Rotary Day, don’t worry!
 You can host it on a close date, convenient to you.

 For members of the public looking to get involved, we have created a simple set of planning ideas.